nphorsley59/survival-model/README.md

 - Split 'Cabin' into deck and room number<br>
 - Split 'Name' into title and last name<br>
 - Use 'Ticket', 'ParCh', and 'SibSp' to determine if passengers were traveling alone or in a group<br>
-- Address Skew and Outliers in 'Fare'
+- Apply log(x+1) transformation to 'Fare' to fix right-skew
 - Streamline (drop/rename columns, change dtypes, etc)<br>

 #### 2.1.
 Complete Columns with NaNs